mopat/rotatableSortable/README.md

 # rotatableSortable
 A sortable jquery Plugin to sort lists in rotated Containers.
+Usage is possible with touch and mouse for Desktop, Tablet and Smartphone!

 ##Usage##<script src="rotatableSortable.js"></script>
 Include the script in your website first.
 Add this script tag after your jQuery inclusion.